Dimsohub/ab-test-pricing-strategy/README.md

 conversion rates between Group A and Group B is statistically significant.

 ### Visualization
-[Insert links to visualizations here]
-* Example visualization: A bar chart comparing the conversion rates of both groups.
+A bar chart with conversion rate comparison with lift output_21_0.png

 ### Decision
 Based on the obtained results, which demonstrate a statistically significant increase in the conversion rate of 45.9%